nonsense2596/teaching-materials/fundamentals-of-programming/git.md

 ## 4.4 amend

-With amend, we can modify the last commit: content or message too easily.
+With amend, we can "modify" the last commit: content or message too easily.

+> Actually not modify, but create a new one that will replace the previous commit with its original and modified contents.

 Let's see it with an example.
 We add to the file, stage and commit it.